 So, what will you connect your Kanbanize account to next?

-Check out the new integration and let us know what you think.
+Check out the new integration, let us know what you think and help us improve even further.